Derryn Hinch: John Laws

 On 30 July 2007, John Laws and Hinch attended the 40 Years of Radio Legends, after which Hinch complained the "event had been turned into a tribute to Laws", among other comments which caused ill feeling between the two.

 On 5 December 2007, Hinch was abused verbally with obscenities by John Laws while dining at lunch with 2CH personality Bob Rogers in a restaurant at the Finger Wharf in Woolloomooloo, Sydney.

 Sexual relationship with teenager

 In his 2004 book The Fall and Rise of Derryn Hinch, and in a radio editorial in March 2005, Hinch admitted to having sex with a 15-year-old female when he was in his early thirties, although he stated he "thought she was about 25".
 Following his on-air admission, Herald Sun journalist Andrew Bolt called for his prosecution.
-In 2013, Hinch wrote that after 30 years the woman had contacted him and said he was wrong about her age.
+In 2013, Hinch wrote that after 30 years, the woman had contacted him and said he was wrong about her age.
 She said she was born in 1961 and they met shortly after he joined 3AW in 1979.
 That made her 17 at the time of the liaison (which is above the age of consent in Australia).
-The ABC journalist James Purtill article on 6 July 2016 mentions only one (of the two) published self-admissions.